tiprankstipranks

 MICHELIN Stock Trades Quietly, But Don’t Ignore the Grip

-As of July 2025, Michelin stock trades near €36 with a market cap north of €25 billion.
+As of July 4 2025, Michelin stock (FR:ML) trades near €31.70 with a market cap north of €22.4 billion.
 It offers a dividend yield hovering around 3.5%, with a payout backed by robust free cash flow.
 Despite macro pressures across the auto sector, Michelin’s margins have remained relatively resilient due to its premium positioning and global reach.

-The company also continues to benefit from rising demand for high-performance tyres in the EV and autonomous vehicle sectors — and yes, it’s still printing cash off its iconic guide and associated branding partnerships.
+The company also continues to benefit from rising demand for high-performance tires in the EV and autonomous vehicle sectors — and yes, it’s still printing cash off its iconic guide and associated branding partnerships.

 Is MICHELIN Stock a Good Buy?